tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

  # Custom Scaling rule
  ## Note we use --secrets to define the connection string and reuse it by secret name in --scale-rule-auth
+ ## Example: Scale out when queue has >10 messages, scale in when empty.
   --secrets "connection-string-secret=<SERVICE_BUS_CONNECTION_STRING>" \
  --scale-rule-auth "connection=connection-string-secret"
  --scale-rule-name servicebus-rule-name \